teklynk/twitch_chat_alerts/README.md

 **auth.json** contains your Twitch oAuth Token.
 If you are using a bot account, then you should generate these token using the bot account and not your main account.

 **data.json** contains the alert actions.
-[My actual data.json](https://privatebin.teklynk.com/?c9f1454c239960bc#6P3xsdpNrPfARHyeyRjnDgNE9jbGDtXrJv5H7Y2as74P)

 **block.json** contains a list of users to block from using alerts.

-**notifications.json** is used to send a random chat message on a timed interval (after 30 messages and longer than 10 minutes)
+**notifications.json** is used to send a random chat message on a timed interval (after 10 messages and longer than 10 minutes)

 ### Example data.json file with variables
 ```